tim-peterson/timrpeterson/_posts/2016-06-16-geographic-cure.markdown

 ### My crappy city is better than your cool city.

-So if you are a young person wanting to work in the US in a cool industry, you gotta live in a cool city.
-The cool cities are SF/NYC/Boston/LA.
+So if you are a young person wanting to work in a cool industry, you gotta live in a cool city.
+In the US, the cool cities are SF/NYC/Boston/LA.
 The crappy cities are more or less any major city in the Midwest like St. Louis.

 I lived in Boston, i.e., Cambridge, for the last 12 years.
 I've also lived significant periods of time in Philadelphia, PA; Washington D.C., Fort Wayne, Indiana; Augusta, Georgia; Princeton, New Jersey; and Ann Arbor, Michigan.
 For about the last 6 years I wanted to live in the bay area-SF.
 I've been to the bay area about a dozen times and followed the tech scene closely and what people said about living there.
 Now I live in St. Louis.
 St. Louis is better than your cool city.